Behavioral Health Service Corps

 Receive clinical supervisory support and mentoring throughout the year-long experience.

 Friday afternoons will be reserved for academic training, mentorship, professional development, and supervisory-related activities.
 The required time commitment will be 1:00-5:00 pm on-campus at William James College to allow Scholars to meet with their supervisors/mentors from 4:00-5:00 pm on Fridays.

 Interested in a career?

-BHSC Graduates have the option to continue to work with the partner organization into Year 2 and to apply to study part-time in the William James College MA in Clinical Mental Health Counseling program.
-Employers continue to support four hours per week of release time for study in the MA program, mentorship and the flexibility to acquire new professional skills, and credits earned in year one are applied toward the degree.
-Tuition remission or loan forgiveness assistance will be granted according to the personnel policies of the organization.
+BHSC Graduates have the option to continue to work with the partner organization into Year 2 and to apply to study in the William James College MA in Clinical Mental Health Counseling program.
+Tuition remission will be granted according to the personnel policies of the organization.
 Candidates can also compete for any appropriate scholarship funds at William James College.

 Gain hands-on experience and earn while you learn

 Work in a one-year paid service position with one of several partner behavioral health organizations serving underserved communities in Greater Boston.
 Hands-on work focuses on high-need areas such as Substance Use & Addictions, Veterans, and School-aged Youth.
 Entry-level roles pay a salary of $35,000-$40,000 per year plus benefits.

 Get credit toward your master’s degree

 Enroll in two courses at William James College.
 Courses are designed to complement and enhance the employment experience and the six credits earned during the service year can be applied toward the master’s degree.
 Employers allot four hours per week of work release time for training and professional development.